Jannchie/log/ComputerVision/Class-2.md

 \tilde{x}
 $ where $\bm R$ is an orthonormal rotation matrix with $\bm R\bm R^T = \bm I$ and $|\bm R| = 1$.
 If $\bm R$ is identity matrix, there is no rotation in this transformation.
 This kind of transformation that the shape not changes called **similarity transform.**

 The formula for 2D affine transformation is $\bm{x'} = \bm A \tilde{x}$ where $\bm A$ is an arbitrary $2 \times 3$ matrix.
 Under affine transformation, the parallel lines will remain parallel.

 The formula for 2D projective transformation is $\bm{\tilde x'} = \bm {\tilde{H}} \tilde{x}$ where $\bm {\tilde{H}}$ is an arbitrary $3 \times 3$ matrix.

 3D transformation is similar to 2D transformation.

+---

 Digital images are collected by sensor arrays, we can use CCD sensors or CMOS sensors.
 Through the filter, we can get the brightness of different colors of light to produce a color picture.
-We can use Bayer pattern and demosaicing algorithms to generate colorful images.
+We can use **bayer pattern** and **demosaicing algorithm**s to generate colorful images.

 Whether it is audio, picture, or video, too low sampling rate will cause aliasing problems.
 An image can be jagged after transformation, an effect called aliasing.
-One way to counter aliasing is **bilinear interpolation**.
+If we cannot upgrade sensors, one way to counter aliasing for images is **gaussian pre-filtering**.

+There are many ways we can manipulate images.
+We can use **histogram equalization** to improve the contrast of the picture, and **tone mapping** to improve the tone of the picture so that it can be displayed normally.
+We are able to use **bilinear interpolation** resample images.
+We can also add vignetting or chromatic aberration to a picture.